 For many British holidaymakers, India is an intriguing and diverse culture with colourful traditions and engrossing history.
 For many others, it’s a home from home.
-Whether you’re travelling there to see the Kathakali dancers of Kerala for the first time or you’re visiting family for the tenth, having good travel insurance is a must.
+Whether you’re travelling there to see the Kathakali dancers of Kerala for the first time or you’re visiting family for the tenth, having good travel insurance is important.

 Healthcare for Brits in India

 It’s vital to visit your healthcare professional at least 4-6 weeks before you travel and discuss the health risks you might encounter.
-Getting the required vaccinations is imperative, and understanding travel risks in India may be more important if you have pre-existing medical conditions.
+Getting the required vaccinations is imperative, and understanding travel risks in India may be more important if you have existing medical conditions.

 Risks to travellers are often from food and drink.
 It’s normally considered safe to drink bottled, factory-produced water with unbroken seals.
 The same applies to cans of soft drinks.
 It’s not a good idea to drink tap water or use it to brush your teeth, and ice in drinks should be avoided.
 Tea where the water has been boiled ought to be safe.

 Avoid raw food, including salads, as well as anything that has been left out, such as at a buffet.
 Don’t eat fruit you cannot peel yourself and try to stick to foods that have been cooked in front of you.
 Make sure that your food is always piping hot and cooked through when you eat it.
 While it may be culturally interesting, street food can be dangerous and is safest avoided.
 Restaurants in 4 and 5 star hotels may offer delicious and safe food, and the popularity of a restaurant might indicate its safety.